samvera-labs/ramp/README.md

 export default App;
 ```

-More detailed explanation and usage of these components, please refer to the [Wiki](https://github.com/samvera-labs/ramp/wiki) documentation.
+## Documentation

+See the [Styleguidist docs](https://samvera-labs.github.io/ramp/) for documentation on the components.
+And the [GitHub Wiki](https://github.com/samvera-labs/ramp/wiki) for more details on usage and implementation of these components.

 ## Developing